 Since funding our first well in 2008, we have completed projects in hundreds of rural communities in four African countries.
-Now we are working to reach 1,000 wells by the end of our 10th anniversary year.
+Now we work to reach 1,000 wells by April 2019, the end of our 10th anniversary year.

 Water to Thrive completed a hand-dug well in her village of Ketin Serdi in 2008.